medeepeshyadav/OOPs-Projects-with-Automated-Tests/Towers-of-Hanoi/README.md

 In the OOA stage, we came up with the high level description of the system we are required to build.
 Now, let's use that description and transform it into requirements for our program.

 ### High level design
-With the above description of the system our high level design looks like this:
+With the above description of the system, our high level design looks like this:
 ![](./images/high_level_design.png)

 Since, there are tree **Rods** and N number of **Discs**, we are required to make two classes.
 Class **Rod** and class **Disc**.
 The above UML diagram shows that the object of class Disc is pushed to an object of class Rod.